Automatic DDL Maintenance

 instance into the container.

 @Bean public DdlApplicationRunner ddlApplicationRunner(List<IDdl> ddlList) { DdlApplicationRunner ddlApplicationRunner = new DdlApplicationRunner(ddlList); // The following properties are available starting from 3.5.11 ... // Set whether to auto-commit.
-Default: true ddlApplicationRunner.setAutoCommit(false); // Set the error handling mode for scripts.
-Default: Ignore errors, log exceptions (if set to throw exceptions, it will terminate the next SQL file processing) ddlApplicationRunner.setDdlScriptErrorHandler(DdlScriptErrorHandler.ThrowsErrorHandler.INSTANCE); // Whether to throw exceptions to interrupt the next handler.
-Default: false ddlApplicationRunner.setThrowException(true); ddlApplicationRunner.setScriptRunnerConsumer(scriptRunner -> { scriptRunner.setLogWriter(null); // Disable execution log printing.
-Default: System.out scriptRunner.setErrorLogWriter(null); // Disable error log printing.
-Default: System.err scriptRunner.setStopOnError(true); // Whether to stop on exceptions scriptRunner.setRemoveCRs(false); // Whether to replace \r\n with \n.
+Default: true ddlApplicationRunner.setAutoCommit(false); // Set the error handling strategy for scripts.
+Default: Ignore errors, print exception (If set to throw exception, it will terminate processing of the next SQL file) ddlApplicationRunner.setDdlScriptErrorHandler(DdlScriptErrorHandler.ThrowsErrorHandler.INSTANCE); // Whether to throw an exception and interrupt processing by the next handler.
+Default: false ddlApplicationRunner.setThrowException(true); ddlApplicationRunner.setScriptRunnerConsumer(scriptRunner -> { scriptRunner.setLogWriter(null); // Turn off execution log printing.
+Default: System.out scriptRunner.setErrorLogWriter(null); // Turn off error log printing.
+Default: System.err scriptRunner.setStopOnError(true); // Whether to stop on error scriptRunner.setRemoveCRs(false); // Whether to replace \r\n with \n.
 Default: false }); return ddlApplicationRunner; }